|

 The Forces and Interactions

-Elementary particles, namely quarks, leptons, and bosons, constitute the foundation of our understanding of the structure of matter and the forces that govern the universe.
+Elementary particles, namely quarks, leptons, and bosons, form the foundation of our understanding of the structure of matter and the forces that govern the universe.
 The study of these particles continues to be an exciting and essential area of research in theoretical physics.

 FAQ about Elementary Particles: Quarks, Leptons, and Bosons